Leyland Line: A Pioneer in First-Class Transatlantic Travel (Passenger Lists & Ship Histories, 1851-1922)

 Leyland Line Boston-Liverpool Direct

-THE Leyland Line regular service between Boston and Liverpool direct is maintained at the present time by five splendid steamers—the popular steamships Devonian, Winifredian, Canadian, Bohemian and Cestrian, comprising the fleet, passenger and freight.
+THE Leyland Line regular service between Boston and Liverpool direct is maintained by five splendid steamers—the popular steamships Devonian, Winifredian, Canadian, Bohemian, and Cestrian, comprising the fleet, passenger, and freight.
 The New England section and the adjacent Canadian Provinces have benefited largely through this well-established Line, whose ships have acted as carriers for the large manufacturing interests of this part of the country and toward which the approval of travelers is best evidenced by their continued support of these popular vessels.
-In fact no effort is spared to add to the comfort of passengers.
+No effort is spared to add to the comfort of passengers.

-Large cargoes, combined with immense displacement and that modem innovation—the bilge or fin keel—contribute to the already established reputation for steadiness in all weathers which is the pride of the Leyland Line.
-On all these ships the passenger accommodations are limited as to number, passengers being carried strictly in first-class only; no second or third-class passengers being provided for, the entire wide expanse of the decks thus available makes a voyage on this route especially enjoyable.
+Large cargoes, combined with immense displacement and that modem innovation—the bilge or fin keel—contribute to the already established reputation for steadiness in all weathers, which is the pride of the Leyland Line.
+On all these ships, the passenger accommodations are limited as to number, passengers being carried strictly in first-class only; no second or third-class passengers being provided for; the vast expanse of the decks thus available makes a voyage on this route especially enjoyable.

-Comfort is the prime consideration on the Leyland Line, and those who seek a new port for their outward voyage will turn to Boston the more readily because of the steady passage these powerful ships assure.
-The cuisine and service on the Leyland boats are fully equal to the best of the other lines; and the discipline maintained, as well as the careful attention to those details of ship-management which mean so much for the passengers’ welfare, tend to increase annually the popularity already achieved.
+Comfort is the prime consideration on the Leyland Line, and those who seek a new port for their outward voyage will turn to Boston more readily because of the steady passage these powerful ships assure.
+The cuisine and service on the Leyland boats fully equal the best of the other lines.
+The discipline maintained and the careful attention to ship-management details, which mean so much for the passengers’ welfare, tend to increase the popularity already achieved annually.
 Moderate rates are in effect at all seasons.

 The Devonian And Winifredian

-The shipyards at Belfast also turned out recently the twin steamships Devonian and Winifredian, so that these fine vessels are new and thoroughly modem in every point.
-Of steel construction throughout, they are elegant specimens of large steady vessels, equipped with luxurious first-class passenger accommodations.
-Each of these ships has four masts and a mammoth funnel, and their principal dimensions are: Length, 571 feet; beam, 59 feet; gross tonnage, 10,418 tons, while a comfortable speed is maintained by engines of a special design.
+The shipyards at Belfast also recently turned out the twin steamships Devonian and Winifredian, so these fine vessels are new and thoroughly modern in every point.
+Of steel construction throughout, they are elegant specimens of large, steady vessels equipped with luxurious first-class passenger accommodations.
+Each of these ships has four masts and a mammoth funnel, and their principal dimensions are: Length, 571 feet; beam, 59 feet; gross tonnage, 10,418 tons, while engines of a special design maintain a comfortable speed.

-As on all other Leyland Liners, the passenger accommodations on the Devonian and Winifredian—entirely isolated from the arrangements for cargo—are located upon the promenade and saloon decks, the choicest possible situation, where plenty of light and excellent ventilation make the rooms doubly attractive.
+As on all other Leyland Liners, the passenger accommodations on the Devonian and Winifredian—entirely isolated from the cargo arrangements—are located upon the promenade and saloon decks, the choicest possible situation.
+Plenty of light and excellent ventilation make the rooms doubly attractive.

-The dining saloon is situated on the forward section of the amid ship deckhouse, and is most tastefully arranged and perfectly appointed.
-The delicacies of home and foreign markets are supplied, and the culinary departments have the careful, constant supervision of experienced chief stewards.
+The dining saloon is situated on the forward section of the amidship deckhouse and is tastefully arranged and perfectly appointed.
+The culinary departments are supplied with delicacies from home and foreign markets, and experienced chief stewards supervise them carefully and constantly.

 The Canadian, Cestrian, and Bohemian